firasmiladi/pluviometrie_tunisie/README.md

 In this project i use Python Pandas & Python Matplotlib to analyze rainfall in Tunisia in real time.
 The data is extracted from the server of Ministry of Agriculture

-I explore 3 questions related to the data: what is  Highest Volume of rainfall in tunisia? in which station and which day? what is in each year the record of rainfall in tunisia ? which stations know the most rainfall level ?
+I explore 3 questions related to the data: what is the Highest Volume of rainfall in tunisia? in which station and which day? what is in each year the record of rainfall in tunisia ? which stations know the most rainfall level ?